Thanks for stopping by.

 I enjoy pipe smoking and discovering new blends and enjoying them in my pipes.
 Quite a few of my images on my INSTAGRAM account: RustedRailSmokes discusses that hobby and I'll be adding blog posts and some pipe photos here as time permits.

 I'd love to retire and spend my time traveling the US taking photos of all the great places I want to visit.
 After that, I'd visit the rest of the World and ride all the great trains I've only seen on videos.

-I grew up in the San Diego area (Poway) but have lived in the Southeastern US since 1990, residing now in the Atlanta Metro area.
+I grew up in the San Diego area (Poway) but have lived in the Southeastern US since 1990, residing now in the Upstate of South Carolina.

 Creating my Imagery